kushika-s30/ArduinoSideProjects/README.md

 This sketch uses 1724 bytes (5%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 15 bytes (0%) of dynamic memory, leaving 2033 bytes for local variables.
 Maximum is 2048 bytes.

+## 3. Angular Sonar

+This sketch works similar to proximity indicator however, it is given an angular motion using a Servo motor.
+The Ultrasonic sensor is attached to the Servo motor which enables the ultrasonic sensor to have an angular movement(15-165 degrees).

+The Red LED glows whenever an object is sensed at a distance closer than 20 cm and the sonar freezes its movement until the object is placed farther than 20 cm.